0xYYY/v3-periphery-foundry/docs/interfaces/IQuoterV2.md

 # IQuoterV2.sol

-Title: QuoterV2 Interface
+QuoterV2 Interface
-Details: These functions are not marked view because they rely on calling non-view functions and reverting to compute the result.
+These functions are not marked view because they rely on calling non-view functions and reverting to compute the result.
 They are also not gas efficient and should not be called on-chain.

-Notice: Supports quoting the calculated amounts from exact input or exact output swaps.For each pool also tells you the number of initialized ticks crossed and the sqrt price of the pool after the swap.
+*Supports quoting the calculated amounts from exact input or exact output swaps.For each pool also tells you the number of initialized ticks crossed and the sqrt price of the pool after the swap.*
 ## Methods
 ### quoteExactInput
 ```solidity
 quoteExactInput(bytes path, uint256 amountIn) external nonpayable returns (uint256 amountOut, uint160[] sqrtPriceX96AfterList, uint32[] initializedTicksCrossedList, uint256 gasEstimate)
 ```

-Details: These functions are not marked view because they rely on calling non-view functions and reverting to compute the result.
+These functions are not marked view because they rely on calling non-view functions and reverting to compute the result.
 They are also not gas efficient and should not be called on-chain.

-Notice: Supports quoting the calculated amounts from exact input or exact output swaps.For each pool also tells you the number of initialized ticks crossed and the sqrt price of the pool after the swap.
+*Supports quoting the calculated amounts from exact input or exact output swaps.For each pool also tells you the number of initialized ticks crossed and the sqrt price of the pool after the swap.*
 #### Parameters

 | Name | Type | Description |